Comparing Error Handling Strategies

 }Compile and run:

-g++ -std=c++23 -Wall -Wextra error_cmp.cpp -o error_cmp && ./error_cmpIf your compiler doesn't fully support std::expected yet, you can temporarily change the standard to C++20 and use the tl::expected header library as a replacement.
-On GCC 13+ and MSVC 19.34+, the code above can be compiled directly.
+./error_demoIf your compiler doesn't fully support std::expected yet, you can temporarily switch the standard to C++20 and use the tl/expected.hpp header library as a substitute.
+On GCC 13+ and MSVC 19.34+, the code above compiles directly.

 Expected output:

-Pitfall Warning: Among the three implementations above, the error code version's
+Warning: In the three methods above, the error code version

-divide_error_codehas an easily overlooked trap—if the caller doesn't check the return value and directly usesresult_code, the value ofresult_codeon the error path is uninitialized (we initialized it with= 0, but that's just how the test code is written; in real code, output parameters are often forgotten to be initialized).optionalandexpectedare safer in this regard: if you call.value()without checkinghas_value(), it will either throw an exception directly or lead to UB, but at least it won't let you keep running with a garbage value.
+divide_echas a trap that is easily overlooked—if the caller doesn't check the return value and usesoutdirectly, the value ofouton the error path is uninitialized (we initialized it in the test code, but in real code, output parameters are often forgotten to be initialized).std::optionalandstd::expectedare safer in this regard: if you don't checkhas_value()and callvalue(), it throws an exception or causes UB, at least preventing you from continuing with a garbage value.

 Exercises

-Suppose you have a function std::string read_file(const std::string& path) that can fail for three reasons: file does not exist, insufficient permissions, or read timeout.
-Design this function's interface using std::optional and std::expected respectively (you don't need to implement the actual logic, just design the signatures and error types), and compare the expressive power of the two approaches.
+Assume you have a function read_config, which might fail for three reasons: file not found, permission denied, or read timeout.
+Design the interface for this function using std::optional and std::expected respectively (no need to implement the logic, just design the signature and error types), and compare the expressive power of the two solutions.

 Exercise 3: Error Propagation Chain

-Use std::expected to implement a simple parsing chain: read_file -> parse_config -> validate_config, where each function returns std::expected.
-Write a complete call chain in main, ensuring that any failure in any step is correctly propagated to the top level with a clear error message.
+Use std::expected to implement a simple parsing chain: parse_header -> validate_checksum -> deserialize_payload.
+Each function returns std::expected<T, Error>.
+Write a complete call chain in main to ensure any failure in any step is correctly propagated to the top level with clear error information.

 Summary

-Here, we have gone through all four mainstream error handling approaches in C++—error codes, exceptions, std::optional, and std::expected.
-Error codes are the oldest and simplest, but too easily ignored; exceptions guarantee "errors cannot be ignored" at the language level, but at the cost of runtime overhead and unavailability in embedded scenarios; std::optional is lightweight and elegant, but can only express "whether it's there," unable to convey "why it's not there"; std::expected is currently the most comprehensive solution, offering both type-safe value passing and the ability to carry rich error information, though it requires C++23 support.
+At this point, we have gone through four mainstream error handling methods in C++—error codes, exceptions, std::optional, and std::expected.
+Error codes are the oldest and simplest but too easily ignored; exceptions guarantee "errors cannot be ignored" at the language level but at the cost of runtime overhead and unavailability in embedded scenarios; std::optional is lightweight and elegant but can only express "has or has not," unable to convey "why not"; std::expected is currently the most comprehensive solution, offering type-safe value passing and rich error information, though it requires C++23 support.

-There is no absolute right or wrong in which approach to choose; the key is to maintain consistency at the project level.
-In desktop and server projects that allow exceptions, exceptions handle "unexpected, unrecoverable" errors, expected handles "expected, needs recovery" errors, and optional handles simple absence cases like "not found, does not exist."
-In embedded projects that disable exceptions, error codes are used for minimal scenarios and high-frequency paths, while optional and expected shoulder most of the error handling responsibilities.
-Regardless of which you choose, the most important thing is that the entire team reaches a consensus on "what to use when," rather than letting everyone choose based on intuition.
+There is no absolute right or wrong in choosing which method, the key is to maintain consistency at the project level.
+In desktop and server projects where exceptions are allowed, exceptions handle "unexpected, unrecoverable" errors, std::expected handles "expected, needs recovery" errors, and std::optional handles simple "not found, doesn't exist" cases.
+In embedded projects where exceptions are disabled, error codes are used for minimal scenarios and high-frequency paths, while std::optional and std::expected take on most error handling duties.
+Regardless of the choice, the most important thing is for the whole team to reach a consensus on "when to use what", rather than letting everyone choose based on intuition.

-This concludes Chapter 10 entirely.
-We discussed the basic mechanisms of exceptions, the four levels of exception safety, the RAII guard pattern, and today's grand comparison of error handling strategies.
-With this knowledge, we now have a solid error handling toolbox.
-Next, in Chapter 11, we will enter a brand-new domain—the Standard Template Library (STL).
-Starting with std::vector, we will gradually get to know a series of powerful containers and algorithms provided by the C++ standard library that will save us from reinventing the wheel.
+Chapter 10 concludes here.
+We discussed the basic mechanism of exceptions, the four levels of exception safety, the RAII guard pattern, and today's grand comparison of error handling strategies.
+With this knowledge, we have a solid error handling toolbox.
+Next, in Chapter 11, we will enter a brand new domain—the Standard Template Library (STL).
+Starting with std::vector, we will gradually get to know a series of powerful containers and algorithms provided by the C++ standard library, allowing us to stop reinventing the wheel.